huggingface/node-question-answering/README.md

 # Start TensorFlow Serving container and open the REST API port.
 # Notice that in the `target` path we add a `/1`:
-# this is required by TFX which is expecting our models to be "versioned"
+# this is required by TFX which is expecting the models to be "versioned"
 docker run -t --rm -p 8501:8501 \
     --mount type=bind,source="$(pwd)/.models/distilbert-cased/",target="/models/cased/1" \
     -e MODEL_NAME=cased \